fanbyprinciple/fastai/v4/lesson9/readme.md

 1. TabularPandas for missing data and strings and TabularProc - categorify and fillmising

-1. How to create a validation set form dataframe
+1. How to create a validation set form dataframe through a condition

+1. Lots of trips and tricks regarding tabular data

 ## about the problem